sourav-bk/Golang/Intro.md

 ## About Project ?

-I currently work in client environment on Alshaya Group, its A leading company in the Middle East.
+I currently work in client environment on Alshaya Group, Its A leading company in the Middle East( UAE, Qatar, Kuwait, Bahrain, Saudi Arabia ).
 Alshaya manages brands like H&M, American Eagle, Boots, Victoria’s Secret, MUJI, COS, Alo Yoga, and Starbucks.
-I work as an Golang software Developer, helping to build and improve their e-commerce platforms to enhance customer experience
+I work as an Golang software Developer, helping to build and improve their e-commerce platforms to enhance customer experience.

 e-commerce platforms have difarrent Component or mincorservices .